-Cabot Strait deep temperatures.
-Bugden (1991) investigated the long-term temperature variability in the deep waters (200-300 m average) of the Laurentian Channel in the Gulf of St. Lawrence from data collected between the late-1940s to 1988.
+Bugden (1991) investigated the long-term temperature variability in the deep waters (200-300 m average) of the Laurentian Channel in the Gulf of St. Lawrence from data collected between the late 1940s to 1988.
 The variability was dominated by low-frequency (decadal) fluctuations with no discernible seasonal cycle.
 A phase lag was observed along the major axis of the channel such that events propagated from the mouth towards the St. Lawrence Estuary on time scales of several years.
-The updated time series, based principally upon ice forecast cruises conducted by the Bedford Institute of Oceanography, in November-December, show that temperatures declined steadily between 1988 and 1991 to their lowest value since the late-1960s (4.5°C and an anomaly of -0.85°C; Fig. 26).
-In 1992, however, temperatures rose dramatically to 5.3°C (an anomaly of -0.05°C) and to over 6.0°C (anomaly of 0.8°C) in 1993.
+The updated time series, based principally upon ice forecast cruises conducted by the Bedford Institute in November-December, show that temperatures declined steadily between 1988 and 1991 to their lowest value since the late 1960s (near 4.5°C and an anomaly below -0.5°C; Fig. 26).
+In 1992, however, temperatures rose dramatically to 5.3°C (an anomaly of 0.2°C) and to over 6.0°C (anomaly of 1°C) in 1993.
 In 1994 temperature anomalies remained positive although temperatures decreased from last year to 5.6°C. This temperature pattern is believed to reflect changes in the slope water characteristics near the mouth of the Laurentian Channel (Bugden, 1991; Petrie and Drinkwater, 1993).